 Having a deeper depth of field will provide the background of the shot with a much greater depth of field, essentially a sharper background.

 This is perfect for discovering a new location that the audience can take in completely.
-This helps build the scene and you can use it with a camera movement, for example pairing this with a panning shot.
+This helps build the scene and you can use it with a camera movement, for example pairing this with a pan shot (See what is a panning shot).
 This will give your audience a depth of what’s happening and helps compose the shot perfectly.

 Aperture vs Shutter speed

 Aperture is the opening of the lens in the camera which allows light to pass through.
 Whereas shutter speed is how long the shutter is open on your camera, this is measured generally in milliseconds.